|About Us News Resources Login Become a member Help Search|

 “You know how your father feels about that,” Lóriel admonished him, glancing up with a critical eye.
 “Thranduil, get your feet out of that chair.
 And do not fold back the cover of your father’s book.”

 “Folded or not, the verdict is the same,” Thranduil insisted, obediently descending from his perch.
 “And if he expects to be taken seriously as a sovereign of his own realm, I should expect he would want more than this to fall back on,” he said, striking the page with his free hand for emphasis.
 “Or shall we be content with nothing and go on with nothing simply because we lack the courage to earn anything?”

 Thranduil realized he was arguing with himself as much as with his mother.
 No, he did not relish the idea of being absorbed into that social swamp that was the king’s court, but was there any other way now that they had sapped their own stamina?
 Pride had made miserable failures out of many, and now he felt it was the calculating influence of his mother’s father that began to gainsay Oropher’s blood in him.
-Thalos, as he had known him, had been at heart no less obstinate that his daughter’s husband, but did not at once dismiss all thought of sacrifice if in the end such could profit him.
-He had tried to instill the same shrewd judgment in his grandson, and indeed it now seemed Thranduil’s resemblance to him went beyond his fair hair and dark eyes.
+Thalos, as he had known him, had been at heart no less obstinate than his daughter’s husband, but did not at once dismiss all thought of sacrifice if in the end it could profit him.
+He had tried to instill the same shrewd judgment in his grandson, and indeed it now seemed Thranduil’s resemblance to him went beyond his physical traits.

 Lóriel regarded him solemnly for a long moment.
 Thranduil knew she agreed with him at heart, but resisted only to observe the outspoken will of her husband.

 “This is our task, Mother,” he said at last.
-“Father bade me keep the household from falling apart.
+“Father bade me keep the household together.
 How and what I do is my own concern.”

 |<< Back||Next >>|